wangyc82/CIPHEN/README.md

     - step 1: git clone https://github.com/wangyc82/CPIHN;

-    - step 2: download the example data (combination_data.RData) from https://wanglab.shinyapps.io/DeepDRK/, and put it in the CPIHN folder.
+    - step 2: download the example data (exampleData.RData) from CPIHN repository, and put it in the CPIHN folder.

     Dependencies of CPIHN includes the following: